orme292/s3packer/docs/README_AKAMAI.md

 `Create` defaults to `false`.
 If `true`, s3packer will create the bucket in the specified region if it doesn't exist.

 `Region` should contain the region short-code.
 When you create a bucket in the Cloud Manager, the short code will be listed in the region dropdown.
-You can also see the short code in the endpoint URL provided in the Cloud Manager.

-In the example `s3packer-bucket.se-sto-1.linodeobjects.com`:</br>
-- `s3packer-bucket` is the bucket name </br>
-- `se-sto-1` is the region short-code.
+You can also check Akamai's documentation for a list of region short-codes:
+[Akamai Region List][akamai_region_list_url].

 ```yaml
 Bucket: